-Concussion is a blow to the brain and requires a sensible rest period away from exercise and screens.
+Concussion is a blow to the brain and requires medical attention followed by a sensible rest period away from exercise and screens.

 One of the most common bones to be broken in cycling is the collar bone and whilst this will take about six weeks to mend, indoor cycling on a turbo trainer or in the gym will be possible.
 Other breaks may require you to lay off cycling of all types for a while.